Joseph E. Riehle of Cincinnati and an Unusual Contribution to Allied Victory in World War II

 “Vital”, because by the time his friends and fellows from the “Greatest Generation” waded ashore in Normandy, the German Luftwaffe and U-Boat force were largely neutralized, in large part as a result of the work done at the Rab Lab.
-“Fortunately”, because he, unlike many others from that generation, survived the war.
+Similar benefits were of course realized at Saipan, Iwo Jima, Okinawa and elsewhere in the Pacific.
+“Fortunate”, because he, unlike many others from that generation, survived the war.
 Of course his 5 sons, 21 grand children and more than double that many great-grandchildren, most of whom might not be here otherwise, share in that good fortune.

 Joseph died in 1983 at age 64 of coronary heart disease.
-His widow, Martha (LeSaint) Riehle survives as of this date at 102 years of age.
+His widow, Martha (LeSaint) Riehle survives as of this date in 2021 at 102 years of age.

 Joseph was the son of Albert J. Riehle, grandson of Francis A. Riehle and great-grandson of Clemens Riehle who came to America from Baden, Germany in 1854.

 Notes & Best Estimates for further edits: